Skip to content

 asm fun push(x: Int): Cell { }

 Just like in parameters, arbitrary Struct return types are distributed across their fields and recursively flattened in exactly the same order.
-The only differences are that they now capture values from the stack and do so in a right-to-left fashion — the last field of the Struct grabs the topmost value from the stack, the second-to-last grabs the second to the top, and so on, so that the last field contains the value from the top of the stack and the first field contains the value from the bottom.
+The only differences are that they now capture values from the stack and do so in a right-to-left fashion — the last field of the Struct grabs the topmost value from the stack, the second-to-last grabs the second from the top, and so on, so that the last field contains the value from the top of the stack and the first field contains the value from the bottom.

 // Struct with two fields of type Int